Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 If you're a keen baker, you'll know what a Godsend a speedy place to prove your bread can be.
 I made an enriched fruit dough, which, without a proover takes two hours to double in size.
 Mine needed only half an hour before the buns had nicely puffed up and doubled in size.

-Here's where the Combi's convenience came into play.
+Here's where the Ninja Combi's convenience came into play.
 I used the baking setting to bake my fruit buns, which took only eighteen minutes at 390 degrees.
 That's speedy. minutes.
 They were nicely browned on top and light and fluffy inside, perfectly prooved and baked.

 Test 3: air frying

-Air fryers have been the talk of the appliance community for the last couple of years.
+Air fryers have been the talk of the appliance industry for the last couple of years.
 More recently, I've seen them integrated into other kitchen appliances, including pressure cookers and countertop ovens, so I wasn't surprised that the Combi has an air fryer function.

 The Combi has a useful air fryer basket, which I tested on fries and fish sticks.
 These are both cooked from frozen, so they're a great test for the heating power of the air fryer.